20 Best Calf Exercises For Mass and Strength

 • Adjust the angle of your feet (toes pointed inward, outward, straightforward) to target different areas of your calves.

-• Make sure that your back is flat against the rest, your hips are extended and your knees are almost fully extended throughout the exercise
+• Throughout the exercise, ensure your back is flat against the rest, your hips are extended, and your knees are almost fully extended.

 8. Bodyweight Standing Calf Raise